MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 - Soft delete must be turned on in Yammer.

-- All users must be in Azure Active Directory (AAD).
+- All users must be in Azure Active Directory ("AAD").
 AAD enforces Office 365 identity and, any users who are not mapped to the network must be deleted.

 - You must not have any unlisted private groups.